-There is a small gender difference between male and female in favour of males (Table XXI).
+There is a small gender difference between male and female in favour of males (Table 21).

 Females are over-represented in low-pay work and under-represented in high-pay work.

 The cut-off point seems to be around BDT 30,000 - below this level, there are relatively more women and above this level, there are relatively more men.
-It is interesting to observe, nevertheless, that the gender differences are small.
+It is interesting to observe nevertheless, that the gender differences are small.

-In terms of location, higher salary levels are more closely associated with metropolitan and city areas compared to town and village - and the differences are large (Table XXII).
-Thus, for the "more than 40K" salary range, 24 per cent and 18 per cent of the respective labour force are in metropolitan and city areas, respectively.
-The figures for town and village are far lower at 10 per cent and 3 per cent.
-Similarly, at low levels of salary, we see a relatively high representation from town and village compared to metropolis and city.
+In terms of location, higher salary levels are more closely associated with Metropolitan and City areas compared to Town and Village - and the differences are large (Table 22).
+Thus, for the 'more than 40K' salary range, 24% and 18% of the respective labour force are in Metropolitan and City areas, respectively.
+The figures for Town and Village are far lower at 10% and 3%.
+Similarly, at low levels of salary, we see a relatively high representation from Town and Village compared to Metropolis and City.